PapuBuntu/NobleFates-PapuAndSatoru-GardenAndBalcony/README.md

 -Garden Doorway  (short door way that act like tall one, allow to create outside enclosed and ownable room)

+-Hedge fence (short wall that act like tall one, allow to create outside enclosed and ownable room)

+-Hedge doorway (short door way that act like tall one, allow to create outside enclosed and ownable room)

+-decorative tree

 -Natural decoration (craftable flower, tree, bush, rocs, pumpkin and grass from the game)

 -Stone stairs